 Don't let the name of the process fool you.
 The volume of material doesn't change; cold working displaces the material and lengthens the tube.
 This is related to the difference in speeds among the roll tooling.
 If the strip went into the mill and a tube of the same length came out the other end, all of the roll tooling would rotate at the same speed.
 But this isn't the case.
 The material's length changes, so some roll tools run faster than other roll tools.

 Managing Wall Thickness Consistency and Mill Speed.
 Finding the proper mill speed will help reduce stuff and stretch, which helps improve wall thickness consistency.

-Refer to "Measuring tube as it grows and shrinks" in the July/August issue of TPJ, page 56, for information on the use of girth measuring tapes and how to convert the readings to usable information.
+Refer to "Measuring tube as it grows and shrinks" for information on the use of girth measuring tapes and how to convert the readings to usable information.

 Make a table like this one and fill in the green cells with the indicated information.
 The results from the calculations are shown in the yellow cells.

 Use a table like the one shown in Figure 3 to find the right speed.

 Many variables contribute to tension and friction.
 It's impossible to deal with all of the possible causes at once, so it's necessary to eliminate each of them one at a time.
 Do not assume the strip has the proper width, tensile strength, or yield strength.
 Do not assume the mill tooling is aligned.
 After verifying strip characteristics and the mill tooling alignment, move to the other possible trouble areas.
 And don't forget that if an adjustment or change accomplishes nothing, return the item it to its original setting before attempting the next adjustment.
 Finally, record everything.
 Records make solving the problem the next time easier.

 Candymakers didn't always want the right amount of tension.
 They realized an occasional disaster was good for business because it brought customers to the booth.
 The tangled mess was part of the show!
 They sold more candy when it happened and before long it became a scheduled event several times a day.